 Our homes offer you the security and comfort of ‘ageing in place’.
 Regardless of your care needs now, or how they may develop in the future, you can continue to live at our home and access the care you need while maintaining your quality of life.

-Mercy Place Mount St Joseph’s is a 65-bed home offering single rooms with ensuites, single rooms with shared ensuites, and shared rooms.
+Mercy Place Mount St Joseph’s is a 63-bed home offering single rooms with ensuites and shared rooms.

 Each room is fitted with comfortable furniture including a bed, bed linen, bedside table and wardrobe.
 There is also a 24/7 nurse call system for your peace of mind.
 Most rooms offer lovely views of courtyard gardens, and our communal areas are purpose-designed to encourage social interactions and spark friendships.
 These areas include seating nooks, kitchenettes, dining rooms, lounge rooms and recreational rooms.
 We also have a chapel on site.

 Our menu is prepared in consultation with a dietitian.
-Our food is prepared fresh daily at nearby Mercy Care Centre and transported to our home.
+Our food is prepared fresh daily by the chef at Mercy Place Mount St Joseph’s.
 We have a four-week rotating menu offering a large variety of choices and the kitchen can accommodate any special dietary or cultural requirements.

 - Breakfast: continental breakfast (which includes choice of cereal, toast and tea/coffee/juice).